Find Affordable College Courses

 Geographic Diversity

-Environmental Health appeals to people across the globe.
+Americans aren’t the only ones with an interest in Environmental Health.
 About 4.2% of those with this major are international students.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to environmental health have obtained the following education levels.